← Back to Home

 • Reached approximately 81% accuracy

-• Improved specificity compared with earlier baseline behavior
+• Improved specificity by 20% with earlier baseline behavior

 Challenges